SHC02/SHC02.github.io/_pages/about.md

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom o f the page
 ---

 Hi.
 I'm majoring in `Computer Science` at Florida International University and plan to graduate in December 2022.